 The outcome of an administrative review will be:

 (a) Administrative review succeeds and the eligible decision is withdrawn; or

 (b) Administrative review does not succeed and the eligible decision remains in force and all of the reasons given for the decision are maintained; or

 (c) Administrative review does not succeed and the eligible decision remains in force but one or more of the reasons given for the decision are withdrawn; or

 (d) Administrative review does not succeed and the eligible decision remains in force but with different or additional reasons to those specified in the decision under review.

-At Curzon Green Solicitors, we are able to offer you either advice or full representation in your administrative review, appeal or judicial review matter.
+We are able to offer you either advice or full representation in your administrative review, appeal or judicial review matter.